 Where should telltales and leach ribbons be placed on a lug sail?
 There are some places that are better than others.

-We provide leach ribbons on our standard sails.
+We provide leach ribbons on our standard sails and we are providing telltales on most sails now.
 These are quite easy to use as in a previous article.

 General Explanation of telltales and leach ribbons